 I might turn this blog into a journal because, God knows, I feel like it sometimes.
-Yesterday (it’s 2am – ha!
-I outlived yesterday!) was vile.
+Yesterday was tough.

-So, yesterday: at 6am I go to hospital for a minor operation.
-This is in the UK where we have a once-beautiful thing called the NHS (free healthcare for all) which is now woefully underfunded.
+At 6am I attend hospital for a minor operation.
+In the UK we have a once-beautiful thing called the NHS (free healthcare for all) which is still beautiful but now woefully underfunded.

-They wheel me back to the ward where I stand, dress, decline lunch (in case there’s any chance of further operation), hear a few details about what kind of mess might be residing inside me, and the potential for chopping and removing at some indeterminate point in the future.
-It’s relatively urgent but it’s not cancer so it won’t be any time in the next few weeks.
-A month or two?
-(Of pain.)
+They wheel me back to the ward where I stand, dress, decline lunch (in case there’s the remotest chance of further operation), hear a few details about what kind of mess might be residing inside me, and the potential for sorting me at some indeterminate point in the future.
+It’s not urgent like cancer so it might be a month or two?

-My consultant is a kind, skilled man who once saved my life and my child’s.
-This isn’t his fault and I’m glad he’s here.
+My consultant is a kind, skilled man who once saved my life and my child’s; he’s a hero and I’m glad he’s here.
 Neither of us looks happy right now, though.
 He’ll talk to colleagues and call me.

-In the background, a ward nurse feeds a two struggling elderly patients.
-His gentleness is soothing.
+In the background, a ward nurse feeds two struggling elderly patients.
+His kindness and gentleness soothe me.

 I swallow a coffee and leave.

-My OH can’t manage school pick-up so I bowl up at the school gate stinking of anaesthetic-breath, blood, and bad coffee, with a faceful of opiate analgesic.
+My OH can’t manage school pick-up so I rock up at the school gate with a faceful of opiates, stinking of anaesthetic-breath, blood, and bad coffee.
 It’s been nearly 24 hours since I ate and I’m so drugged and hungry, I can only leer owlishly at people, who give me funny looks.

 “I just had an op.”